pradeepsinngh/Visual-Recognition-using-CNN/README.md

 ## Data
 Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
+You can download it here -- https://github.com/zalandoresearch/fashion-mnist

 | Target Class  |   Definition  |
 |     :---:     |     :---:     |